COVID 19 Response

 The following crops allow self-certification replant inspections:

 - Sunflower seed

 - Oats (spring-seeded only)

 - Barley and Wheat not covered by the Winter Coverage Endorsement (both initially planted winter and spring crops)

 - Flax (spring-seeded only)

-What relief will RMA offer specific to organic policyholders?For the 2020 and 2022 crop years, insurance providers may allow a policyholder to report acreage as certified organic, or as acreage in transition to organic, when the policyholder can document they have requested, in writing, a written certification or other written documentation from a certifying agent by the acreage reporting date.
+What relief will RMA offer specific to organic policyholders?For the 2020, 2021 crop years and for all applicable crop years through June 30, 2021, insurance providers may allow a policyholder to report acreage as certified organic, or as acreage in transition to organic, when the policyholder can document they have requested, in writing, a written certification or other written documentation from a certifying agent by the acreage reporting date.
 Policyholders must continue to use generally recognized organic practices in accordance with their policy.